suchipi/hex-engine/packages/website/docs/testing.md

 To add tests to your codebase, create files whose filenames end with `.test.ts`, `.test.tsx`, `.test.js`, or `.test.jsx`.
 Those files will be run by [Test-It](https://github.com/suchipi/test-it) when you run `npm test`.

-> Note: If your codebase was created with an old version of Hex Engine, then the `npm test` command may not work.
+> Note: If your codebase was created with a version of Hex Engine prior to Unreleased, then there won't be a `test` script in your `package.json`, so `npm test` won't work.
 To fix it, create a new project by following the instructions in [First Time Setup](/docs/first-time-setup), then copy your game files from your existing codebase into the new project.

 You can run your tests in watch mode by passing the `--watch` flag, ie `npm test -- --watch`.